-Hong Kong protesters shoot arrows, hurl petrol bombs in campus clash
+Hong Kong protesters fire bows and arrows from campus fortress

 Beijing denies interfering and has blamed the unrest on foreign influences.

-Clashes between protesters and police have become increasingly violent in the Chinese-ruled city, which is grappling with its biggest political crisis in decades.

-The demonstrations pose the gravest popular challenge to Chinese President Xi Jinping since he came to power in 2012.
+Clashes between protesters and police have become increasingly violent, posing the gravest popular challenge to Chinese President Xi Jinping since he came to power in 2012.

 Xi has said he is confident the Hong Kong government can resolve the crisis.
 Until Saturday, Chinese troops in the city had remained inside their base during the protests.

-Some held up posters reading “Police we stand with you”, while others chanted “Support the police”.
-Pro-China protests have so far attracted much smaller numbers than those angry at Beijing.

-By late afternoon on Saturday, PLA soldiers had left the streets outside Baptist University beside their barracks in Kowloon Tong.

-Chinese troops have appeared on Hong Kong’s streets only once since the 1997 handover, to help clear up after a typhoon in 2018.
-It was not clear how many were involved in Saturday’s operations.
+Chinese troops have appeared on Hong Kong’s streets only once since 1997, to help clear up after a typhoon in 2018.

-The PLA garrison in Hong Kong said that when residents began cleaning, some troops “helped clear the road in front of the garrison gate”.

-In August, Beijing moved thousands of troops across the border into Hong Kong in what state news agency Xinhua described as a routine rotation.

-Additional reporting by James Pomfret, Joyce Zhou, Kate Lamb, and Tom Lasseter; Writing by Greg Torode, Josh Smith and Anne Marie Roantree; Editing by Jan Harvey and Sam Holmes
+Additional reporting by James Pomfret, Joyce Zhou, Kate Lamb and Tom Lasseter; Writing by Greg Torode and Nick Macfie; Editing by Sam Holmes